24/7 Emergency Service

 • Turn off the BBQ knobs

-This prevents gas leaks and reduces explosion risk.
+This prevents gas leaks and reduces the risk of explosions.

 Let Your BBQ Cool Before Moving It